taufikhdy/taufikhdy/README.md

 ![](https://komarev.com/ghpvc/?username=taufikhdy&label=Profile%20views&color=6495ED&style=flat)

-<p>🌟Studied at <strong>SMKS Al-Ittihad</strong>, and started the journey from learning basic web and graphic design for beginners.
+<p>🌟Study at <strong>SMKS Al-Ittihad</strong>, and started the journey from learning basic web and graphic design for beginners.
 Now focusing on working on simple projects, as part of the learning process.</p>

 ## 📌Character Sheetss